 Successful graduates of the Connecticut Police Academy are granted a maximum of nine (9) credits toward their degree in the Criminal Justice/Public Safety Program.
 Graduates from the Academy are granted credits for CJSH220 Criminal Investigation, CJSH105 Introduction to Law Enforcement, and CJSH293 Criminal Justice Cooperative Work Experience, with an additional eighty (80) hours of field work and appropriate scholarly paper.

-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.